Deutsch-Französisches Gymnasium: Phase-out of former diplomas

 The DFG/LFA Hamburg was an AbiBac school until 2020, and students admitted until the 2019/20 academic year still sit the AbiBac.
 The school admitted its first students on the French-German Baccalaureate track in 2020/21, and the first students will graduate with the French-German Baccalaureate in 2028.

-The DFG/LFA Strasbourg was previously the German-speaking Section Internationale of the Lycée Vauban, leading to a French Baccalauréat with OIB German.
-Thus, students who entered prior to the 2020-21 academic year will still graduate with this diploma.
-They can also switch to the Lycée International des Pontonniers in Strasbourg and do the AbiBac.
+In Strasbourg, the DFG/LFA was previously the German-speaking Section Internationale of the Lycée Vauban, leading to a French Baccalauréat with OIB German.
+Thus, students who entered prior to the 2020–21 academic year will still graduate with this diploma.
+They can also switch to the Lycée International des Pontonniers in Strasbourg and do the AbiBac instead.
 The first Strasbourg students will graduate with the French-German Baccalaureate in 2029.